 Buying a new home can be an incredibly exciting chapter of your life.
 However, it can also be one of the most stressful times ever.
 After all, a lot of money is on the line, and the last thing you want to face is spending all your savings on a house that ends up not being what you expected it to be.
-Anything from discovering hidden plumbing issues to electrical problems can happen.
+Anything from discovering hidden HVAC and plumbing issues to electrical problems can happen.
 Many unfortunate individuals who have dealt with such an experience have all wished for one thing: a pre-purchase home inspection.

 If you want to buy a home and want to ensure that it does not hide any nasty surprises, a pre-purchase home inspection is a must.
 During the inspection, here are the parts of the home that will typically be looked at for any problems: